Felony Criminal Defense Attorneys Serving Killeen

 - Knowledge of the court system.
 Our years of experience here and around Texas give us valuable insight and familiarity with local courts, clerks, judges and prosecutors.
 We’ll help work your case through the system efficiently, thoroughly and properly – keeping you informed every step of the way.

 - Tough negotiation and defense.
 Negotiating with prosecution is crucial in a criminal case and can even lead to dropped charges.
 Our lawyers are talented negotiators and work with prosecutors to find the best outcome for your case.
-Whether you’ve been charged with a felony or misdemeanor, we have the smarts and the experience to fight for you.
+When you’ve been charged with a felony, we have the smarts and the experience to fight for you.

 Killeen criminal defense attorneys working for you

 Here at the Mary Beth Harrell Law Firm, we fight for your rights, your freedom and everything you hold important.
 Whether you’re facing criminal charges or are currently under investigation, working with experienced, tough criminal defense lawyers gives you the best chance at a positive outcome.
 Let us help.
 Contact us today at 254-680-4655 or by filling out our contact form.
-We have offices in Killeen, Copperas Cove, and Waco, and handle in-custody visits for clients who cannot come to us.
+We have offices in Killeen and Hacker Heights, and handle in-custody visits for clients who cannot come to us.

 The state and the federal government categorize crimes in order of severity, with the “punishment fitting the crime,” as they say.
 From order of least to most severe, following are the levels and penalties for assault in Texas.
-[Assult]
+[Felony Assault]

 What defines domestic assault?